Daily prophetic words are becoming increasingly popular, and short-form media such as Instagram and Twitter have made them easily accessible.

 Conviction from the Holy Spirit brings freedom that leads to joy.
 And prophetic adjustment will express the loving tone of the Father.

 Finally, don’t forget that regardless of how a prophetic word is brought, who brings it, and how relevant it is to you, all prophecy is subject to being weighed up :

-- If you feel God is leading you in a particular direction as a result of a prophetic insight you read, take it through the process of accountability (1 Cor 14:29, 1 Thess 5:19-22)
+- If you feel God is leading you in a particular direction as a result of a daily prophetic word or prophetic insight you read, take it through the process of accountability (1 Cor 14:29, 1 Thess 5:19-22)